Additional information

 Sands of Sarasvati has inspired debates and votes in the European parliament, theatre plays, international TV series, a feature film project, a comic album, multimedia installations, other types of art installations including sculptures, paintings and glass art, music, a foundation, short radio plays, numerous climate fiction books and several serious research projects.

 This could lead to a vicious cycle, creating numerous meltwater lakes on top of the ice sheets.
-If the meltwater lakes then become glacier wells or moulins, which essentially are high waterfalls through the ice sheet, meltwater can accumulate under the ice sheets and act like a lubricant, accelerating the flow of glaciers.
+If the meltwater lakes become glacier wells or moulins, essentially high waterfalls through the ice sheet, meltwater can accumulate under ice sheets and act like a lubricant, accelerating the movement of glaciers so that more ice flow into the sea.

-Melting of the ice sheets can raise the sea level.
-Besides, ice sheets weigh so much that the crust under them has been depressed downwards, often by more than a kilometer.
-When the weight of the glaciers is reduced by melting and by the increasing production of icebergs, the crust has to rise up.
-When the weight is lifted suddenly, the process will be extremely violent, creating huge earthquakes and large tsunamis hitting the shores of whole ocean basins as high walls of rapidly moving water.
+The melting of ice sheets can raise the sea level.
+Above all, ice sheets weigh so much that the crust under them has been depressed downwards, often by more than a kilometer.
+When the weight of the ice sheet is reduced by melting and by the increasing production of icebergs, the crust must rise up.
+If the weight is lifted within a century, a geological blink of an eye, the process will be extremely violent, creating huge earthquakes and large tsunamis hitting the shores of whole ocean basins as high walls of rapidly moving water.

-Sands of Sarasvati is, above all, a thriller, but it is also a love story and a tribute for Indian, or South Asian, civilization.
+Sands of Sarasvati is, above all, a thriller, but it is also a love story and a tribute for South Asian civilization.

 Besides, the novel introduced a new theory of Atlantis, the sunken continent.

-The legend is based on the writings of the Greek philosopher Plato, who lived during 427 – 348 before Christ.
+The legend is based on the writings of the Greek philosopher Plato, who lived 427 – 348 BC.
 According to Plato Egyptian priests told Athena’s former ruler, Solon, that there is a whole sunken continent in the West, called Atlantis.
 Atlantis had once been densely inhabited by people.
-It had consisted of fertile lowlands.
-Two huge rivers flowing through its lands had provided water for complex irrigation systems.
+There had been extensive fertile lowlands and two huge rivers flowing through them, providing water for complex irrigation systems.
 There was a large mountain range relatively close to the shore.
 Atlantis had had cities and shipyards, coconut trees and elephants.
 Then, roughly eight thousand years ago, Atlantis had been submerged under the sea.

-Since then, Atlantis had been searched from the Mediterranean, the Atlantic and the Caribbean, but nothing has ever been found.
-Which should not come as a surprise: in the Atlantic or in the Mediterranean or Caribbean there simply aren’t any places that would match Plato’s description.
+Since then, Atlantis has been searched from the Mediterranean, the Atlantic and the Caribbean, but nothing has ever been found.
+This should not come as a surprise: in the Atlantic or in the Mediterranean or Caribbean there simply aren’t any places that match Plato’s description.

 However, in 2001 Indian marine scientists found, from the West Coast of India, something that looked like underwater ruins.
-The side-scan sonar images taken above the bottom of the Gulf of Khambhat by the scientists of India’s National Institute of Ocean Technology contain squares, rectangles and long, straight lines.
+Side-scan sonar images taken at the Gulf of Khambhat by the rseearch vessel M/s Sagar Paschimi, of India’s National Institute of Ocean Technology (NIOT), portrayed squares, rectangles and long, straight lines.
 Some of the forms were very similar in shape to the 9,000-year-old buildings dug up in Pakistan’s Mehrgarh.
 They were rectangles divided into smaller segments by five longitudinal and one crosswise wall.
-The largest individual structure on the seabed was a 200-metre-long and 45-metre-wide rectangle, lying on the hill that could be at least partly artificial.
+The largest individual structure on the seabed was a 200-metre-long and 45-metre-wide rectangle, lying on a hill that could be at least partly artificial.

-According to the theory presented in Sands of Sarasvati, the underwater ruins discovered by Indian marine archeologists are the remnants of the cities that also gave birth to the legend of Atlantis.
+According to the theory presented in Sands of Sarasvati, the underwater ruins discovered by Indian marine archeologists are remnants of cities that also gave birth to the legend of Atlantis.

-What if the Egyptian priests had heard, from Indians, that there is a sunken continent in the West?
-What if the Egyptian priests had then repeated the story, as such, to Solon, without understanding that what lies West from India might no longer be in the West, when looked from Egypt or Greece?
+But how could this be?
+Plato said, explicitly, that Atlantis was in the West, meaning either the Mediterranean or the Atlantic.
+What if Egyptian priests had heard, from South Asians, that there was sunken continent in the West?
+What if Egyptian priests had then repeated the story, as such, to Solon, without understanding that what lies West from India might no longer be West when looked from Egypt or Greece?

-Sands of Sarasvati points out, that the only place on the planet that would really have fit Plato’s description 10,000 years ago was the West Coast of India.
-At that time there were still two great rivers flowing through the coastal plain: Indus and Sarasvati.
-Since then River Sarasvati has dried, completely, because it got its waters from an ice sheet that had formed on the Himalayas during the Ice Age, but then melted.
+Sands of Sarasvati points out, that the only place on the planet that would fit Plato’s description 10,000 years ago was the West Coast of India.
+At that time there were still two great rivers flowing through the coastal plain: the Indus and the Sarasvati.
+Since that time River Sarasvati has dried, completely, because it got its waters from an ice sheet that formed on the Himalayas during the Ice Age, and then melted.

-Today, only Indus remains.
-The only thing that reminds us of the Mighty Sarasvati is the Saurashtra, or the Kathiawar Peninsula, shaped like an elephant’s ear.
-Kathiawar, home of Mahatma Gandhi, is ancient delta of the River Sarasvati.
+Today, only the Indus remains.
+The only thing that reminds us of the Mighty Sarasvati is Saurashtra, or the Kathiawar Peninsula, shaped like an elephant’s ear.
+Kathiawar, home of Mahatma Gandhi, is the ancient delta of the River Sarasvati.

-Symbol of Sarasvati is a white swan, which is also the sacred bird of many northern peoples.
+The symbol of Sarasvati is a the white swan, which is also the sacred bird of many northern peoples.

-So it might be that the Indian marine archeologists found, even in the real world, Plato’s Atlantis in May, 2001.
+Indian marine archeologists probably found, even in the real world, Plato’s Atlantis in May, 2001.

 Pasi Malmi, Ranajit Pal and Tommaso Iorco have since then developed the theory further in their book Atlas and Herakles, in which Risto Isomäki is also mentioned, as the father of the hypothesis, and as an honorary writer.

-It is possible, that Plato’s story was only meant as a symbolic moral story.
-However, the civilization that existed in present-day India, Pakistan and Iran 9,000 years ago and perhaps even earlier might really have been a cradle of human civilization.
+It is possible, that Plato’s description was only meant as a symbolic ,moral story.
+However, the civilization that existed in present-day India, Pakistan and Iran 9,000 years ago and perhaps even earlier might really have been the cradle of human civilization.

-In India there is a legend about god Manu and Saptarishi, the seven sages accompanying him.
-Numerous words meaning “man” or “human” in the various Indo-European languages are derived from Manu’s name, but he is also a sort of Hindu Noah.
+In India there is a legend about the God Manu and Saptarishi, the group of seven sages accompanying him.
+Numerous words meaning “man” or “human” in the various Indo-European languages have been derived from Manu’s name.
+He is also a sort of Hindu Noah.
 According to Veda Books, Manu and Saptarishi preserved the seeds of civilization after Deluge, the Biblical Great Flood.

-Interestingly, ancient Sumerians, the first major civilization of Mesopotamia, also had a legend about Oannes and Seven Sages accompanying him.
+Interestingly, ancient Sumerians, the first major civilization of Mesopotamia, had a legend of Oannes and the Seven Sages accompanying him.
 According to the legend Oannes and his companions brought the seeds of agriculture, architecture and construction, as well as many other skills to Mesopotamia.
-A similar legend also exists Egypt.
+A similar legend exists in Egypt.

-The first civilization of Mesopotamia – the one that constructed Eridu and Uruk and invented writing and numerous other things – was probably established by people who spoke unknown ptoto-Dravidian language, related to Kannada, Telugu, Tamil, Malayalam and other modern Dravidian languages.
-What if the story about Manu or Oannes has something to do with reality, and Eridu and Uruk were established by immigrants from the present-day Pakistan and India?
+The first civilization of Mesopotamia – the one that constructed Eridu and Uruk and invented writing and numerous other things – was probably established by people who spoke unknown ptoto-Dravidian languages, related to Kannada, Telugu, Tamil and Malayalam.
+What if the story about Manu or Oannes has something to do with reality?
+What if Eridu and Uruk were founded by immigrants from the area that now belongs to Pakistan, India and Iran?

-Another very interesting thing is that the oldest ruins in Pakistan and India, including ruins at the bottom of the Gulf of Khambhat – as well as the ruins of Eridu and Uruk in present-day Iraq – all bear a rather similar middle-class signature, a signature of relatively equal society, with no palaces and no slums, with almost everybody living in roughly similar houses.
-Today, when both India and Pakistan are torn by huge and growing inequality, it is inspiring and encouraging to know that the oldest India (and Pakistan) was very different, equality-wise, maybe more like Iceland or Norway than the South Asia of today.
+The oldest ruins in Pakistan and India, including ruins at the bottom of the Gulf of Khambhat – as well as the ruins of Eridu and Uruk in present-day Iraq – all bear a middle-class signature.
+They reflect the signature of a relatively equal society, with no palaces and no slums, with almost everybody living in roughly similar houses.
+Today, when the world is becoming polarized and torn by growing inequality, it is inspiring and encouraging to know that the oldest South Asia was, equality-wise, a bit like Iceland or Norway during our own time.

 Version | audio book, e-book |